Gilbert Curle: Gillis Mowbray comes to Tutbury

 Barbara's sister Geillis or Gillis Mowbray came to England from Barnbougle too late for her sister's wedding.
+Mary wrote to Francis Walsingham for her passport from London on 30 September 1585.
 Geillis was sent from London to Derby, and arrived at Tutbury on 9 November.
 Her position at first was maid to Curle's sister Elizabeth.
 Geillis was an ancestor of the Clerk of Penicuik family, and it is thought that Mary gave her jewels, known today as the "Penicuik jewels" and displayed at the National Museum of Scotland.

+In February 1586, Mary had discussions with a French visitor, Monsieur Arnault, at Chartley in the presence of Amias Powlet.
+She said that Geillis Mowbray had told her that James VI had sent a rich jewel to a Danish princess, a token of marriage negotiations.
+Geillis had heard the story when the Danish ambassadors were in Scotland before she left for London.

 Arrested

 Barbara Curle was pregnant in May 1586.
 They had eight children in total.
 Curle was arrested before their daughter was born in August 1586.
-Mary wanted her christened with her name, but there was no priest, so she made a form of baptism herself.
+Mary wanted her christened with her name, but there was no priest, so, after her return from Tixall, she made a form of baptism herself.